xinleideng/Front-End-Development/HTML.md

 - Div tags

-A <div> tag defines a content division in a HTML document.
+A &lt;div&gt; tag defines a content division in a HTML document.
 It acts as a generic container and has no effect on the content unless it is styled by CSS.

-The following example shows a <div> element that contains a paragraph element:
+The following example shows a &lt;div&gt; element that contains a paragraph element:

 ```html
 <div>